 (2017) China and India: Asia’s Emergent Great Powers (Cambridge: Polity).

-‘… with clarity and verve, Ogden demonstrates an extraordinary mastery of the subject.
-His magisterial analysis makes a unique & invaluable contribution to the field’ (Sumit Ganguly, Indiana University at Bloomington)
+‘… writing with clarity and verve, Ogden demonstrates an extraordinary mastery of the subject.
+His magisterial analysis makes a unique and invaluable contribution to the field’ (Sumit Ganguly, Indiana University at Bloomington)

-‘… an indispensable guide to how the re-emergence of China and India will transform 21st century IR; … rightly argues (that) their distinctive political identities will shape their foreign policy’ (Ian Hall, Griffith University)
+‘… Ogden provides an indispensable guide to how the re-emergence of China and India will likely transform 21st century international relations; … he rightly argues (that) their distinctive political identities will shape their foreign policy agendas’ (Ian Hall, Griffith University)